DSD-DBS/capella-dockerimages/docs/docs/capella/readonly.md

 The first option supports multiple repositories, but you need to JSON-serizalize it.
 With the second option, you can provide the details as environment variables directly.

 Running the Capella read-only container is analogous to the Capella base container.
-Please run the [instructions of the Capella base container](../base.md#run-the-container), but add the `$EASE_LOG_LOCATION` environment variable during `docker run` (optional).
+Please run the [instructions of the Capella base container](../base.md#run-the-container).

+Optionally, if you want to change the log location of EASE, add the `$EASE_LOG_LOCATION` environment variable and provide a path to a file as value during `docker run`.
 The value should be the absolute path to log file.
-Defaults to `/proc/1/fd/1` (Docker logs) if not provided.
+Defaults to `/proc/1/fd/1` (i.e., Docker container logs) if not provided.

 In addition, choose one of the following two options and consider the differences.